 A number of later NES/Famicom Platform Games show a huge Mega Man influence, including Magical Doropie (also known as The Krion Conquest), Power Blazer (whose international version, Power Blade, turned into a rather different game) and Little Samson.

 "HD remakes" of games are suddenly all the rage.
-Started as just a one-off thing for some classic games approaching ten years old (Serious Sam and Call of Duty were among the firstnote the latter also serving as a nice solution for the fact that until then the first game had been a PC-exclusive game in a fanbase primarily composed of console players), but now anything and everything that wasn't made for the Xbox 360 and PlayStation 3 is getting an HD remake for those consoles.
+Started as just a one-off thing for some classic games approaching ten years old (Serious Sam and Call of Duty were among the firstnote the latter also serving as a nice solution for the fact that until then the first game had been an obscure PC-exclusive game in a series which had a fanbase that had since shifted to primarily compose of console players), but now anything and everything that wasn't made for the Xbox 360 and PlayStation 3 is getting an HD remake for those consoles.
+And, like many other examples, many of the later imitators completely miss the point - whereas the Serious Sam HD games are true remakes with updated graphics, animations, models, and the like, most of the later examples are closer to half-assed remasters that are simply upscaled to 720p and often include various bugs, weird omissions, and sometimes even run noticeably worse on the superior hardware for no apparent reason.

 Zyclunt (exported as Blade Warrior), one of the first games developed by Korean studio Phantagram, takes its lead from Genocide 2, a Japanese PC game that was not distributed in Western countries but had recently received an IBM-compatible port from a rival Korean company.